 To remove a toy from the toilet you should try the following:

 You can take a cup and begin removing the water in the bowl one scoop at a time.
 Coffee cups and milk cartons work well for this, as do empty soup cans.
 Once you have taken enough water out of the bowl, you will be able to determine whether you can pull the toy out using a glove.
 This is a great option if you do not want to stick your hand into the toilet.

 Pull the Toy Out if Visible With Gloves

-- Pull the Toy Out: Depending on the toy in question, you may be able to pull your son or daughter’s new doll or action figure out of the water directly (let’s just hope you’re not dealing with a stuffed animal.)
+Depending on the toy in question, you may be able to pull your son or daughter’s new doll or toy car off the water directly (let’s just hope you’re not dealing with a stuffed animal.)
 Smaller toys often don’t get lodged in your toilet’s drain, making it easy to just reach in and grab them.
 However, we understand the idea of reaching hand-first into even clean toilet water is a no-go for some people.
 This brings us to our next option—